-In light of the COVID-19 pandemic, all moms will behave a two week postpartum evaluation via telehealth with a member of our nursing team to review any questions or concerns.
-If you have a need for an in-person visit (tear/laceration, blood pressure evaluation, etc) we may schedule you for an in-person visit with a provider in our office.
+Vaginal Delivery: Mom’s will receive a call from a member of our nursing team to review any questions or concerns.
+If you have a need for an in-person visit (third or fourth degree tear/laceration, blood pressure check, etc) we may schedule you for an in-person visit with a provider in our office.

 3. Six Weeks After Delivery

 All moms will have a routine wellness postpartum visit six to eight weeks after the birth of their baby.
 This visit should be scheduled with your primary obstetrician or the obstetrician that delivered your baby.
 The wellness visit will include a blood pressure check and physical exam.
 You will also have the opportunity to discuss any new concerns, your physical recovery after birth, chronic disease management, sexuality, contraception, birth spacing and your general health maintenance.

 4. Ongoing Care